 - Anxiety or depression

 Using essential oil at this time can be beneficial in reducing the severity of the conditions.
-For ways in which to use Essential Oils see the Article Ways in which essential oils can be used.
+For ways in which to use Essential Oils see the Article Methods of Use and Applications.
 Essential oils often recommended for PMS include: bergamot, German and Roman chamomile, carrot seed, clary sage, sweet fennel, geranium, juniper berry, lavender, sweet marjoram, neroli, rose otto, rosemary and ylang ylang.

 For swollen/ tender breasts use a warm compress with essential oils or take a warm relaxing bath with them.
 Oils to consider include cypress and juniper berry.